ciaoidea/Holo.Codec/README.md

 <img width="1280" height="640" alt="Holo Codec" src="https://github.com/user-attachments/assets/0bbbe6a5-14bb-498c-ac55-62f2dfed5641" />

 Holo.Codec is an experimental **holographic codec for images and audio**, **designed for environments where connectivity is ultra-weak, intermittent, or one-way, and to support the exploration of otherwise inaccessible places**.

+Internally it is fully digital, but its behaviour under disturbance is **hybrid in spirit**: as chunks are lost the quality degrades smoothly, in a way that resembles analog observations or long-exposure telescopes integrating light over time, rather than the abrupt “all-or-nothing” failure typical of conventional digital formats.

 - deep-space missions and planetary rovers
 - remote exploration (caves, polar regions, underwater)